-libcurl supports a wide varity of HTTP authentication schemes.
+libcurl supports a wide variety of HTTP authentication schemes.

 User name and password

-libcurl won't try any HTTP authentication without a given user name.
+libcurl will not try any HTTP authentication without a given user name.
 Set one like:

 curl_easy_setopt(curl, CURLOPT_USERNAME, "joe");